 I now copy the message and publish it.

-Click on the hour (or date) of publishing.
+Click on the hour (or date) of publishing to get it.

-5) I’ve copied the link, so now all I have to do is paste it in the Social Media Report file.
+5) I’ve copied the link, so now all I have to do is paste it into the Social Media Report file.

-I’ll look for the article that I’ve just promoted, and we go to the google+ column, where we paste the link we got at number 4).
+I’ll look for the article that I’ve just promoted, and we go to the Facebook column, where we paste the link we got at number 4).